Satisfactory Academic Progress (SAP)

 - This regulation applies to all students applying for financial aid, including those that have not previously received financial aid.

-- During the first evaluation where a student has failed to meet SAP, they may qualify for a “warning” semester during which they may retain their eligibility to receive FSA.
+- During the evaluation where a student has failed to meet SAP, they may qualify for a “warning” semester during which they may retain their eligibility to receive FSA.

 - If an appeal is approved, the student’s FSA eligibility is reinstated for one probationary semester.